JacopoMalatesta/imdb_most_popular_films/README.md

 - collecting the data through scraping and API requests;
 - loading the data onto a PostgreSQL database;
 - querying the database with SQL;
-- visualizing the output of the queries
+- visualizing the output of the queries.

+My hope is that this project may succeed in showcasing my skills in API requests, scraping, regex, EDA, data cleaning, databases and data visualization.